 E-mail: Mr A R HoustonBSc, GTP

-Mr Andrew Houston joined Cranleigh in 2009 as Director of Rugby and teaches both Physical Edcation and Psychology at A Level.
-He is also Deputy Housemaster of East, where he has been a tutor for the last six years.
+Mr Andrew Houston is Director of Sport, having joined Cranleigh in 2009 as Director of Rugby.
+He teaches both Physical Education and Psychology at A Level.

 Mr Houston studied sport science and social sciences at Loughborough University and, along with a successful rugby playing career has also been coaching high-performing rugby teams since the age of 20.